jnewmaninpa/Chess-Frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.

+## Backend

+This project will not run properly without the backend found [here](https://github.com/jnewmaninpa/Chess-Backend).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.